 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The second ingredient is finely ground bone, an excellent source of natural calcium and other healthy minerals.
+The second ingredient is ground chicken bone, an excellent source of natural calcium.

-The fourth ingredient includes egg, a desirable addition.
+The next ingredient includes eggs.
 Eggs are easy to digest and have an exceptionally high biological value.

-The fifth item is broccoli.
-Broccoli is a healthy green vegetable and a member of the kale family.
-It is especially rich in vitamin C and fiber and numerous other nutrients.
-Broccoli is known to provide potent anti-cancer benefits.
+The fifth ingredient is broccoli, a healthy green vegetable and a member of the kale family.
+It’s notably rich in vitamin C and fiber and numerous other nutrients.

 From here, the list goes on to include a number of other items.

-First, we find the inclusion of cod liver oil, a type of fish oil rich in omega-3 fatty acids as well as vitamins A and D.
+Next, cod liver oil is a fish oil known to be rich in both EPA and DHA omega-3 fatty acids as well as vitamins A and D.

-Free of any plant-based protein boosters, this looks like the profile of a raw frozen product containing an abundance of meat.
+Even when you consider the protein-boosting effect of the flaxseed and alfalfa meal, this looks like the profile of a raw product containing an abundance of meat.

-BARF Dog Food is a grain-free raw frozen formulation using a generous amount of meats from named species as its main sources of animal protein, thus earning the brand 4.5 stars.
+BARF is a grain-free raw dog food using a generous amount of named meats as its main source of animal protein, thus earning the brand 5 stars.